You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Study Tours

-In addition to enrolling in the course associated with a Study Tour, students must attend all the orientation meetings that are set up by the professor.
+In addition to enrolling in a course that may be a prerequisite for a Study Tour, students must attend all the orientation meetings that are set up by the professor.
 These meetings treat matters that pertain to the country or countries that the Study Tour will visit.
-Meeting topics typically include the academic assignments during the trip, packing light, transportation and lodging, travel journaling, local cuisine, monuments, museums, cultural events, safety, money matters, group communications abroad, and more.
+Meeting topics typically include the history and cultural milieu, packing, transportation and lodging, travel journaling, local cuisine, monuments, museums, cultural events, safety, money matters, group communications abroad, and more.

 Semester and Summer Programs